orhunburakiyanc/mini-baskeball-game/README.md

 ## Description
 A basic mini basketball game developed in Unity.
 The game features core mechanics are working such as throwing, picking, walking, and scoring.

+## Models
+The basketball court, basketball hoop with its rope, ball, and wooden chair were created by me using Blender.

 ## How to Play
 - **Movement:** WASD keys
 - **Shot:** Left Click